esheldon/galsim_extra/README.md

   wcs for an arbitrary ccd number and image position from a given DES WCS solution. cf. examples/des/meds.yaml in the GalSIm repo.

-* 'WrongWCS' is an image type that is identical to the normal Scattered image type, except that it changes the wcs to something different (`output_wcs`) before writing the image to disk.
+* `WrongWCS` is an image type that is identical to the normal Scattered image type, except that it changes the wcs to something different (`output_wcs`) before writing the image to disk.
 This is useful for characterizing the impact of wcs errors on subsequent measurements. cf. examples/wrongwcs.yaml.